 Core competencies are the capacity to easily perform a role or function.
-They are often described as clusters of the knowledge, skills, and attitudes a person needs to have in order to successfully perform a role or job.
-Training, mentoring, and supervision can help people develop the competencies needed to perform a role or job.
-This will be the first integrated guidance on competencies for peer workers with mental health and substance use experience.
+They are often described as clusters of the knowledge, skills, and attitudes a person needs to have to successfully perform a role or job.
+Training, mentoring, and supervision can help people develop core competencies.

-Peer workers and peer recovery support services have become increasingly central to people’s efforts to live with or recover from mental and/or substance use disorders.
-Community-based organizations led by people who have experienced mental health conditions and/or who are in recovery from substance use disorders are playing a growing role in helping people find recovery in the community.
-Both the mental health consumer and the substance use disorder recovery communities have recognized the need for core competencies and both communities actively participated in the development of these peer recovery support worker competencies.
+Peer workers and peer recovery support services have become increasingly central to people’s ability to live with or recover from mental and/or substance use disorders.
+Community-based organizations led by peer workers also play a growing role in helping people find recovery.
+Both mental health consumers and people in recovery from substance use disorders have recognized the need for core competencies, and both communities actively participated in developing these core competencies for peer support workers.

 Potential Uses of Core Competencies

 Core competencies have the potential to guide service delivery and promote best practices in peer support.
-They can be used to inform peer training programs, assist in developing standards for certification, and inform job descriptions.
-Supervisors will be able to use the competencies to appraise peer workers’ job performance and peers will be able to assess their own work performance and set goals for continued development.
+They can be used to inform peer training programs, help develop certification standards, and inform job descriptions.
+Supervisors will be able to use these competencies to appraise peer workers’ job performance and peers will be able to assess their own work performance and set goals for continued development.

 Core competencies are not intended to create a barrier for people wishing to enter the peer workforce.
-Rather they are intended to provide guidance for the development of initial and on-going training designed to support peer workers’ entry into this important work and continued skill development.
+Rather they are intended to guide the development of initial and ongoing training that supports peer workers’ entry into this important work and continued skill development.

-Core competencies for peer workers reflect certain foundation principles identified by members of the mental health consumer and substance use disorder recovery communities.
+Core competencies for peer workers reflect certain foundational principles identified by members of the mental health consumer and substance use disorder recovery communities.
 These are:

-Person-centered: Peer recovery support services are always directed by the person participating in services.
-Peer recovery support is personalized to align with the specific hopes, goals, and preferences of the individual served and to respond to specific needs the individuals has identified to the peer worker.
+- Person-centered: Peer recovery support services are always directed by the person participating in services.
+Peer recovery support is personalized to align with the specific hopes, goals, and preferences of the people served and to respond to specific needs the people has identified to the peer worker.